 We’ve gathered together some online training and learning resources for UNISON health and safety reps, or for members who are interested in learning more.

 As UNISON’s guidance for health and safety reps states, coronavirus (COVID-19) represents a potential new hazard in the workplace.
 It is therefore important that UNISON’s safety reps use their powers responsibly to carry out inspections where required, to make sure that everything possible is being done to reduce the risk of spreading the infection, and ensure those on the front line of care are provided and trained in the use of the appropriate gloves, masks, aprons and eye protection.
 Often, the most dangerous time for a health or care worker is when removing their equipment, and that is why it is important they are trained in how to do so.

 UNISON’s Bargaining Support Group has produced a number of guides which can help health and safety reps make the case for a safer workplace.

 There are PowerPoint presentations exploring the implications of coronavirus for risk assessments as the lockdown begins to ease.
 You can use them to walk yourself through the issues, or perhaps present them to other branch reps over video conference.

 Other Powerpoint presentations cover what employers need to do (both in a social care setting and more generally) and basic health and safety principles as applied in the context of the coronavirus pandemic.

-UNISON held a webinar covering the topic of risk assessments on Thursday 28 May.
+UNISON held a webinar covering the topic of risk assessments.
+You can find many of UNISON’s webinars on the Organising Space.

 There are less obvious – but equally important – aspects to health and safety that have come into particular focus at this time.
 One of these is the issue of domestic abuse.
 As explained in UNISON’s guidance, domestic abuse is a trade union issue, and a health and safety issue.
 With many homes having suddenly become workplaces, and against a background of heightened tension, members may be at increased risk of experiencing domestic abuse.